CIS192/website/src/pages/data_structures/index.md

 ## Dictionaries

 One of the most common paradigms for storing information is in the form of a key-value pair.
 In CIS 120 and 121, we learned about HashMaps, which allow us to perform lookup, insertion/deletion and retrieval in $O(1)$ time.
 Python's implementation of the hash table data structure is the [**dictionary**](https://docs.python.org/3.7/tutorial/datastructures.html#dictionaries).
 Furthermore, they're _even easier_ to instantiate and use in Python.
 Dictionaries are **mutable** data structures that take a [hashable](https://docs.python.org/3/glossary.html#term-hashable) object as a key and provide an arbitrary object as a value.
-This means immutable objects like numbers or strings can be used as keys, but not lists, dictionaries, or other mutable types.
+This means immutable objects like numbers or strings can be used as keys, but not lists or dictionaries.
+Tuples are only hashable if their contents are hashable

 ### Dictionary Instantiation